w33ts/dank-memer-wiki/Items/Fishing/Creatures.md

 >   Crypt Keeper's Pond is only available during Halloween or for special events.
 {.is-warning}

 Crypt Keeper's Pond is a special Halloween event location that was first available in October 2023.
-It has some freshwater fish that are similar to the Mystic Pond creatures, but it also has some special event fish that were only available there.
+It has some freshwater fish that are similar to the Mystic Pond creatures, but it also has some special event fish that are only available there.
 No NPCs visit this location.

 When the <a href="https://dankmemer.lol/tutorial/random-timed-fishing-events" target="_blank">Limited Time Portal Event</a> is active, you can visit the location again.